dmd-program/dmd-400-fa20_TEMP/capstone-project-document.md

 # Capstone project document

-Develop a project document should be able to give readers a clear understanding of your project, from beginning to end.
-Documents should be created in Adobe InDesign where possible.
+Develop a project document that gives readers a clear understanding of your project, from beginning to end.

+Documents should be created in **Adobe InDesign** if possible.
 Documents produced in MS Word are less preferred, but acceptable.
+InDesign allows greater customization with layout and typography, to allow you to showcase your design abilities and ensure you are familiar with Adobe's industry standard publication software.

 Please include a title page, abstract, overview of conceptual development.

 Documentation must be provided as a PDF document.

 ## Document structure: